Nikon D7100 vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7100 and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
+Both the D7100 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The D7100 was replaced by the Nikon D7200, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D7100 and the Sony A7S II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.